ZhiyaoShu/recommendation-system/README.md

-# recommendation-system
+# Music recommendation-system
-In an era where information overload is commonplace, recommendation systems serve as a crucial interface to curate personalized user experiences, thus helping platforms retain and grow their user base amidst competition.
-The primary goal of this project is to learn and develop six distinct types of recommendation systems.
-By employing different methodologies, this project aims to clarify each approach in providing accurate and meaningful recommendations.

-### **Importing Libraries and the Dataset**
+The project meticulously explores the domain of music recommendation systems, leveraging a comprehensive approach to understanding and implementing a diverse set of recommendation strategies.
+The project utilize the application of Singular Value Decomposition (SVD) and the construction of a cosine similarity matrix, two sophisticated techniques pivotal in enhancing the accuracy and relevance of recommendations.
+These methodologies are employed across six distinct predictive models:
+**Popularity-Based Recommendation:** This model leverages the overall popularity of items (songs, in this case) to recommend the most liked or most listened to tracks to users.
+It's a straightforward approach that assumes what's popular among the masses will likely appeal to individual users as well.
+**User Similarity-Based Recommendation:** By analyzing user profiles and their historical interactions with the music catalog, this model identifies users with similar tastes and preferences.
+Recommendations are then made based on the listening habits of these 'neighbor' users.
+**Item Similarity-Based Recommendation:** Similar to the user-based approach, but focusing on the similarities between items.
+Songs that are similar to those a user has enjoyed in the past are recommended, leveraging item features or interaction patterns to define similarity.
+**Model-Based Collaborative Filtering:** Utilizing SVD, this approach models user-item interactions to predict user preferences for items they haven't interacted with.
+It's a powerful method that can uncover latent factors underlying user preferences and item characteristics.
+**Cluster-Based Recommendation System:** This method groups users into clusters based on their preferences and behavior.
+Recommendations are made within these clusters, assuming that users within the same cluster will likely appreciate similar content.
+**Content-Based Recommendation:** Focusing on the attributes of the items themselves, this approach recommends items similar to those a user has liked before, based on content features such as genre, artist, and lyrics.

+To evaluate the efficacy of these diverse recommendation strategies, the project employs robust metrics including **F1-score**, **Precision**, and **Recall** .

-**Data Dictionary**
+### **Data Dictionary**

-The core data is the Taste Profile Subset released by the Echo Nest as part of the Million Song Dataset.
-There are two files in this dataset.
-The first file contains the details about the song id, titles, release, artist name, and the year of release.
-The second file contains the user id, song id, and the play count of users.
+The core data is the Taste Profile Subset released by the Echo Nest as part of the Million Song Dataset. song_data <br>

-song_data <br>
 song_id - A unique id given to every song <br>
 title - Title of the song <br>